 Warning: These instructions are based on using a paper template you will download and print, please verify scale of printing by comparing template to actual physical binding — before drilling holes in ski.

 The keys to success in home mounting bindings are careful measurement, moving slow, and using the paper template and your boots as a substitute for the mechanical jig used by ski shops.
 Also, IMPORTANT: if you’re new to ski work slow down and do a practice mount on a pair of dumpster skis or a 2×4.

 What I’m presenting here is one of many ways a craftsman could achieve a good backcountry ski touring binding mount.
 If you’re comfortable with tools and measurements, you’ll probably figure out a few variations along the way.
 For example, after you’ve done a few mounts it speeds things up if you do the heel unit first, but for novices we recommend starting with the toe unit as doing so will force you to be super careful with locating the boot on the ski and centering the binding.
 Whatever you do, just remember the theme here is to center the bindings left/right on the ski, and locate the boot so it matches the boot location mark on the ski.

 How To Do The Deed

-For mounting Dynafit bindings you need a good workbench or kitchen counter.
-Cover your counters with something liked taped butcher paper, but leave the outside edge exposed in case you need it for reference.
-Tools and materials needed:
+For mounting ski bindings you need a solid workbench or kitchen counter.
+Cover your counters with something liked taped butcher paper, but leave the outside counter edge exposed in case you need it for reference.
+Tools and materials list:

 – Electric drill with sharp 5/32 inch bit or special ski bit (see notes below)

-– Electrical tape, clear office tape, masking tape, and of course some duct tape
+– Electrical tape, clear office tape, masking tape, and of course duct tape

 – Sharp center-punch, with associated hammer